-(g) New supplemental plantings.
-If the existing tree canopy is insufficient to meet the desired incentive level, new supplemental plantings may be used to reach the desired level.
-This only applies for sites that have less than ten percent existing tree canopy prior to development or for sites that have more than ten percent existing tree canopy and the entire canopy is being saved.
+- (g) New supplemental plantings.
+If the existing tree canopy is insufficient to meet the desired incentivelevel, new supplemental plantings may be used to reach the desired level.
+This only applies for sitesthat have less than ten percent existing tree canopy prior to development or for sites that have morethan ten percent existing tree canopy and the entire canopy is being saved. - (Ord.

-(Ord.
 No. 4521, § 1, 9-27-2010; Ord.
 No. 4766, § 1, 10-17-2011; Ord.
-No. 8093, §§ 1, 2, 8-22-16)

-Note- Ord.
-No. 8093, § 2, adopted August 22, 2016, states "That this ordinance shall become effective upon its adoption, with the exception of the revised text for Section 2 1-95(f)(3)(b) that reads, "including the buffer area and where the perimeter protection is provided either by perimeter lots that meet the underlying zoning cluster provisions or by a minimum 20 foot perimeter tree save area."
-The revised section shall become effective on November 22, 2016."

-Sec.
-21-96. - Tree planting requirements.

-- (a) Tree planting plan.
+No. 8093, §§ 1, 2, 8-22-16) - Note Ord.
+No. 8093, § 2, adopted August 22, 2016, states "That this ordinance shall become effective upon its adoption, with the exception of the revised text for Section 21-95(f)(3)(b) that reads, "including the buffer area and where the perimeter protection is provided either by perimeter lots that meet the underlying zoning cluster provisions or by a minimum 20 foot perimeter tree save area."
+The revised section shall become effective on November 22, 2016." - Sec.
+21-96.
+Tree planting requirements.- - (a) Tree planting plan.
 All applications for building permits or land use permits shall include a tree planting plan.
-The tree planting plan shall be submitted in written/design form and shall conform to the general provisions of this section and all specifications set out in the applicable tree ordinance guidelines as issued by the city. - (b) Tree and soil specifications.
-All trees planted pursuant to this article must be planted in amended soils as specified in the tree ordinance guidelines.
+The tree planting plan shall be submitted in written/design form and shall conform to the generalprovisions of this section and all specifications set out in the applicable tree ordinance guidelines asissued by the city. - (b) Tree and soil specifications.
+All trees planted pursuant to this article must be planted in amended soilsas specified in the tree ordinance guidelines.
 The trees also must be from an approved list supplied by the city.
 Trees not on the list may be approved by the city on a case-by-case basis.
 Where trees are specified to be two-inch caliper, the minimum height shall be eight feet.
-If a multi-stem tree is used, it must have three to five stems and be eight to ten feet tall at the time of planting.
-Where three-inch caliper trees are specified, the minimum height shall be ten feet tall, and multi-stem trees shall be ten to 12 feet tall.
-All trees must comply with the American Standard for Nursery Stock, published by the American Association of Nurserymen. - (c) A minimum of 50 percent of new trees must be native species, and sites with more than 20 trees required will have to install multiple species pursuant to the tree ordinance guidelines. - (d) Site lighting must be a minimum 30 feet away from a tree.
+If a multi-stem tree is used, itmust have three to five stems and be eight to ten feet tall at the time of planting.
+Where three-inchcaliper trees are specified, the minimum height shall be ten feet tall, and multi-stem trees shall be tento 12 feet tall.
+All trees must comply with the American Standard for Nursery Stock, published by the American Association of Nurserymen.- - (c) A minimum of 50 percent of new trees must be native species, and sites with more than 20 treesrequired will have to install multiple species pursuant to the tree ordinance guidelines. - (d) Site lighting must be a minimum 30 feet away from a tree.
 If pedestrian scale lighting is being used, then lighting must be a minimum of 15 feet away from a tree, unless approved otherwise by the city.
 However, for urban zones, the following standards apply.
 Light poles taller than 15 feet must be a minimum of 20 feet away from a tree, and light poles 15 feet or less in height must be at least 10 feet away from a tree.

-- (e) For urban zones, the following standards apply: - (1) Required trees, with the exception of perimeter trees, must be located at least 10 feet from onstandard, underground utilities means main service lines for water, sewer, city-maintained stormwater, electric and gas lines. - (2) Required trees must be located at least 10 feet from buildings unless otherwise approved by the city. - (3) The minimum spacing between large maturing trees may be reduced from 40 feet to 30 feet.
+(e) For urban zones, the following standards apply:

+(1) Required trees, with the exception of perimeter trees, must be located at least ten feet from on-siteunderground utilities unless otherwise approved by the city.
+For the purposes of this standard, underground utilities means main service lines for water, sewer, city-maintained stormwater, electric and gaslines.

+(2) Required trees must be located at least ten feet from buildings unless otherwise approved by the city.

+(3) The minimum spacing between large maturing trees may be reduced from 40 feet to 30 feet.
 The minimum spacing between small maturing trees may be reduced from 30 feet to 20 feet.
-Tree species identified for reduced spacing may be found in the Tree Ordinance Guidelines or as otherwise approved by the city.
+Tree species identified for reduced spacing may be found in the tree ordinance guidelines or as otherwise approved by the city.